 Potholes are an inconvenience to every driver.
-Figuring out whether pothole damage is covered by your auto insurance coverage may seem confusing.
+Figuring out whether your auto insurance policy cover pothole damage may seem confusing.
 This guide will help explain whether pothole damage is covered in your auto insurance policy in Hudson, NY.

 What Is Auto Insurance?